The creation story

-But in a HumSarathi program, interaction with the Sarathi is EVERY WEEK for 3 months!
-The agenda of speeding up performance remains on the table till old habits change.
+But in a HumSarathi program, interaction with the coach is EVERY WEEK for 3 months!
+The agenda remains on the table till old habits change.

-Another big difference: We do whatever it takes.
-We employ coaching, give straight-forward advice when needed, meet as often as needed, spend time in the field to understand the context and even arrange meetings with well-matched mentors.
-We think strict adherence to ONE methodology damages chances of success.
-We’re goal-focussed… and we think the methods for each individual will vary.
+Another big difference: We employ whichever method works.
+Sometimes, we use question-led coaching and at other times, we give straight-forward advice.
+We meet as often as needed, spend time in the field to understand the context and even arrange meetings with well-matched mentors.
+We’re goal-focussed and we know that the best method for each individual may be different.

 Here’s another one: Unlike traditional training/MDPs, there is no loss of productivity.
 Your team doesn’t need to go anywhere… the program comes to wherever they are, at home or office.
-The time investment is speaking to the Sarathi is about 2 hours a week, and the rest of the effort is about doing their existing work differently.
+Their time investment is about 2 hours a week, and the rest of the effort is about doing their existing work differently.

 The result is: You get serious value.
 Here’s a comparison of alternatives, as we see it.